del norte senior center

 DEL NORTE MISSION POSSIBLE

-CalAIM Medi-Cal Transformation for Enhanced Care Management and Community Supports funded by Medicaid. $668,000
+CalAIM Medi-Cal Transformation funded by Medicaid. $668,000

 LEVERAGED FUNDS (Non-federal funds tied to federal programs) $606,000